Association football: Ancient precursors

 Kicking ball games arose independently multiple times across multiple cultures.
 (Note: See Football#Early history for more information.)
 The Chinese competitive game cuju (蹴鞠, literally "kickball"; also known as tsu chu) resembles modern association football as well as a mix of basketball and volleyball.
 This is the earliest form of a kicking game for which there is historical evidence.
-The game was first recorded as in exercise in the Zhan Guo Ce, a military history from the Han dynasty.
+The game was first recorded as an exercise in the Zhan Guo Ce, a military history from the Han dynasty.
 Cuju players would pass the ball around, having to avoid it touching the ground at any point.
-It was then passed to a designated player, who attempted to kick it through the fengliu yan, a circular goal atop 10–11 meter poles.
+It was then passed to a designated player, who attempted to kick it through the fengliu yan, a circular goal atop 10–11-metre poles.
 During the Han dynasty (206 BCE – 220 CE), cuju games were standardised and rules were established.
 The Silk Road facilitated the transmission of cuju outside of China, especially the form of the game popular in the Tang dynasty, the period when the inflatable ball was invented and replaced the stuffed ball.
 Other East Asian games include hepburn in Japan and chuk-guk in Korea, both influenced by cuju. hepburn originated after the year 600 during the Asuka period.
 It was a ceremonial rather than a competitive game, and involved the kicking of a mari, a ball made of animal skin.
 In North America, pasuckuakohowog was a ball game played by the Algonquians; it was described as "almost identical to the kind of folk football being played in Europe at the same time, in which the ball was kicked through goals".

-Phaininda and episkyros were Greek ball games.
-An image of an episkyros player depicted in low relief on a stele of c.
-375–400 BCE in the National Archaeological Museum of Athens appears on the UEFA European Championship trophy.
-Athenaeus, writing in 228 CE, mentions the Roman ball game harpastum.
-Phaininda, episkyros and harpastum were played involving hands and violence.
-They all appear to have resembled rugby football, wrestling, and volleyball more than what is recognisable as modern football.

-Medieval precursors
+Mediaeval precursors

 Calcio match in Piazza Santa Maria Novella, in Florence, Italy.
 Painting by Jan Van der Straet.

 In the Middle Ages, one notable game with similarities to modern football was calcio storico fiorentino, which originated in Florence, Italy.
-Another medieval sport that can be considered a form of early football is la soule (or choule), played in France from the 12th century, in which the ball was propelled by hands, feet, and sticks.
-As with pre-codified mob football, the antecedent of all modern football codes, these medieval games involved more handling of the ball than kicking it.
+Another mediaeval sport that can be considered a form of early football is la soule (or choule), played in France from the 12th century, in which the ball was propelled by hands, feet, and sticks.
+As with pre-codified mob football, the antecedent of all modern football codes, these mediaeval games involved more handling of the ball than kicking it.